 Being a pluviophile does not necessarily make you an introvert, in the same way, that being an introvert does not make you a pluviophile.
 However, it is also true that the nature and personalities of these two kinds of people tend to overlap.

 Both pluviophiles and introverts are usually people who like being alone.
 Both of these people tend to focus their energy inwards and aren’t afraid of being alone with their thoughts.
 Both of these people would prefer spending a day inside, rather than being out and about in the sun.

 Now while pluviophiles and introverts have these overlapping qualities, they aren’t the same people.
 You could still be an extrovert and be a pluviophile, it’s completely possible.
 Vice versa, you could be an introvert and be a heliophile (someone who likes the sun).
 It’s just that the chances of you being both of these options together are higher than not.

-To conclude, the answer to the question, “what does being a pluviophile say about you?” could be a wide variety of things.
-From being an introvert, to having anxiety, from being in touch with your emotions, to just wanting to splash around in the rain.
-All of this variety just shows that it does not matter what being a pluviophile might say about you, all that matters is how you feel about rain!
+To conclude, the answer to the question, “what does being a pluviophile say about you?” could be a wide variety of things, from being an introvert to having anxiety, from being in touch with your emotions to just wanting to splash around in the rain.
+All of this variety shows that it does not matter what a pluviophile might say about you.
+All that matters is how you feel about the rain!